Nguyephi/Cook-this-app/README.md

 ## Time Spent and Lessons Learned

-Time spent: **X** hours spent in total.
+Time spent: 2 weeks spent in total.

-Describe any challenges encountered while building the app.
+Created custom sign in and FB oAuth, with error handling Architected APIs to dynamically render users post, with like and comment feature Deployed server-side on Heroku with PostgreSQL and client-side on Netlify

 ## License